nauam/Courses/docs/manual/document-format-reference/resource-json-v10.md

 # NAME

-resource-json-v10 - describes the QW Control resource model document Json format
+resource-json-v10 - describes the Rundeck resource model document Json format

-The `resource` JSON document declares a resource model used by a QW Control Project to define the set of Nodes that are available.
+The `resource` JSON document declares a resource model used by a Rundeck Project to define the set of Nodes that are available.

 See <http://json.org> for more information about json.